 6. Power Rake

 This rake quickly removes debris on the lawn and can dig up thatch, which is a chore with a manual thatch rake.
-All the user needs to do is push it along—the engine does all the rest.
-A power rake features a rotating head with metal tines that scrape deeply through the existing lawn to pry up dead leaves, small twigs, and thick layers of thatch, allowing air circulation sun to reach the lowest part of the grass blades (view example on Amazon).
+All you need to do is push it along—the engine does all the rest.
+A power rake features a rotating head with metal tines that scrape deeply through the existing lawn to pry up dead leaves, small twigs, and thick layers of thatch, allowing air circulation sun to reach the lowest part of the grass blades.

 Some power rakes come with collection bags, while others deposit the raked-up debris behind the machine, leaving the user to rake it up with a leaf rake or lawn vacuum.
 Power rakes operate on either gasoline or electricity.

-Also called a “garden rake,” the dirt rake is an essential tool for the seasonal vegetable or flower gardener (view example on Amazon).
-It features a long handle and a steel rake head with solid steel tines set at about a 90-degree angle to the rake head to allow the user to break up dirt clods and loosen the soil.
+Also called a dirt rake, the garden or soil rake is an essential tool for the seasonal vegetable or flower gardener.
+It has a long handle and a steel rake head with solid steel tines set at about a 90-degree angle to the rake head.
+These tines allow the user to break up dirt clods and loosen the soil.
 The tines may be straight or slightly curved under to help grab large dirt clods and other debris.